pdf-association/arlington-pdf-model/README.md

 - confirm that the XML produced from the TSV data with formulas is still valid

 ## Python scripts
-- make sure the pure JSON produced with formulas is still valid
 - confirm why some PDF objects from later PDF versions end up in earlier versions

 ---